 Once you restore your PC, check if the problem is still there.

 So there are numerous potential fixes for the WINWORD.EXE application error.
-Aside from fixing the EXE error, some of the above fixes might also prevent it recurring.
-Check out this article for further details about how to repair MS Word.
+Aside from fixing the EXE error, some of the above fixes might also prevent it from recurring.

 This article is part of our Troubleshooting EXE File errors section.
 Feel free to bookmark it.